-Send data packets to Silvanet Cloud every 2 hours:
+Data packets sent to Silvanet Cloud every two hours

-If the Air Quality has significantly deteriorated, that is, the IAQ has increased by 50 points, within a short period of time (using a sliding window of 5 minutes), the gas sensor issues a Phase 1 alert, which is sent to the Silvanet Cloud.
+If the Air Quality has significantly deteriorated (IAQ change > 50) within a short period of time (using a sliding window of 5 minutes), then the gas sensor issues a Phase 1 alert.
+This alert is sent to the Silvanet Cloud.
 Clients do not receive this alert but is used internally to determine why the sensor reacted.